 Understanding your borrowing power

-When you apply for finance your lender will look at a number of different factors to determine your borrowing power – here is an explanation of some of them.
+When applying for finance, your lender considers a number of factors to determine your borrowing power – here’s an explanation of some of them.

 When buying property, understanding exactly how much you can borrow is important.
 Known as your borrowing power, this amount is determined by each lender after considering a number of factors including your income, living costs and any other existing debts.